 How to Apply

-We only accept fellowship applications through the Electronic Residency Application Service (ERAS), run by the Association of American Medical Colleges.
-Interviews for first-year fellows take place in early fall for positions beginning in June.
-We do not accept individuals on J1 visas.
+We only accept fellowship applications through the Electronic Residency Application Service (ERAS) run by the Association of American Medical Colleges.
+All interviews are held virtually throughout September and October.
+Applicants are notified via email no later than September 22, 2023, whether they are or are not selected for an interview.
+We accept individuals on J1 visas.

 If you have questions about the Oncology and Hematology Fellowship, please contact Mia Persaud at email@example.com or 516-663-1585.